Ashlyn Harris: Saint Louis Athletica, 2010

-Harris was selected with the 19th pick in the 2010 WPS Draft by Saint Louis Athletica of Women's Professional Soccer on January 15, 2010.
+Harris was selected as the 19th pick in the 2010 WPS Draft by Saint Louis Athletica on January 15, 2010.
 During her time with Athletica, Harris trained alongside United States women's national team starting goalkeeper Hope Solo.
 The goalkeeper coach for the national team, Paul Rogers, was also on the staff for Athletica, providing another benefit for Harris.
 Regarding her situation with Athletica, Harris stated that she "was probably in the best situation possible as a rookie goalkeeper."
-On May 27, 2010, six weeks into the second season of Women's Professional Soccer, Saint Louis Athletica ceased operations due to financial problems.
+On May 27, 2010, six weeks into the second Women's Professional Soccer league season, Saint Louis Athletica ceased operations due to financial problems.
 Harris did not appear in any of the six games for Saint Louis before the dissolution.
-Harris, as well as all others on the Athletica roster, became free agents on June 1.
+Harris, as well as all other players on the Athletica roster, became free agents on June 1.

 Washington Freedom, 2010

-On June 2, 2010, Harris signed with the Washington Freedom following the dissolution of Saint Louis Athletica.
+On June 2, 2010, Harris signed with the Washington Freedom.
 After signing with the Freedom, Harris stated that her contributions to the team would not be through starting and playing, as Erin McLeod was the starting goalkeeper for the team at the time.
 On July 24, McLeod suffered an ACL tear during a match against FC Gold Pride.
 Briana Scurry, the back-up for the Freedom, had suffered a concussion earlier in the year and was also out for the season.
-Harris was left as the starting goalkeeper and made her first appearance for the team on July 28, 2010, where she started in a match against Atlanta Beat.
+Harris was left as the starting goalkeeper and made her first appearance for the team on July 28, 2010 against Atlanta Beat.
 She appeared in the seven remaining games of the regular season and earned the Freedom a spot in the playoffs.
 The Freedom took on the Philadelphia Independence in the first round of the playoffs on September 19.
-Harris made three saves in regular time and the match was scoreless after 90 minutes.
-In the 120th minute, Amy Rodriguez scored for Philadelphia, resulting in a 1–0 victory and the Freedom's elimination from the playoffs.
+Harris made three saves in regular time; the match was goalless after 90 minutes.
+In the 120th minute, Amy Rodriguez scored for Philadelphia, resulting in a 1–0 loss and elimination from the playoffs for the Freedom.

 Western New York Flash, 2011

 In December 2010, the Western New York Flash, previously part of the W-League, joined the WPS for the 2011 season.
 Shortly after, the Flash announced they had signed Harris.
-She appeared in the team's debut in the league on April 17, 2011, against the Boston Breakers.
-She made eighteen appearances for the Flash in the regular season, allowing eighteen goals and helping the Flash rank number one at the end of the season.
-Harris made the start in the 2011 WPS Championship on August 27, 2011, against the Philadelphia Independence.
+She appeared in the team's debut in the league on April 17, 2011, playing against the Boston Breakers.
+She made eighteen appearances for the Flash in the regular season, conceding only eighteen goals and helping the Flash rank number one at the end of the season.
+Harris started in the 2011 WPS Championship final against the Philadelphia Independence.
 The game was tied 1–1 after regulation and extra time, leaving the outcome of the match to be decided by penalty kicks.
-Both the Independence and the Flash made their first four shots.
-However, Harris blocked the shot by Philadelphia's Laura del Rio, clinching the championship for the Flash.
+Both the Independence and the Flash scored their first four shots.
+However, Harris blocked the next shot by Philadelphia's Laura del Río, clinching the championship for the Flash.
 She was named the 2011 Coast Guard Goalkeeper of the Year following a successful 2011 season.